 6. Increasing importance of certifications

 With a booming cyber security industry, the number of employees in the field has correspondingly increased.
 With more competition for positions, how can employers filter out the ‘good’ employees from the ‘bad’?
 One way is by comparing education and qualifications on applicants’ resumes.
 As such, the importance of cyber security certifications is predicted to increase.
-For those interested in developing their careers by obtaining such qualifications, it may be worth reading our previous blog post about “The Top 10 Cyber Security Certifications in 2019.”
+For those interested in developing their careers by obtaining such qualifications, it may be worth reading our other blog post about “The Top 10 Cyber Security Certifications in 2021.”